 The Krypton is expected to have a 5.2-inch or 5.5-inch display with a resolution of 1920 x 1088, with Qualcomm’s Snapdragon 625 chipset, paired with 4GB of RAM, helping push the display’s pixels.
 BlackBerry’s security software DTEK and HUB are expected to feature alongside Android 7.0 Nougat.
 Other predicted specs include IP67 water and dust resistance and a home button embedded fingerprint scanner.

-All-in-all, the Krypton appears to be a mid-range smartphone in a similar vein to BlackBerry’s DTEK60 mobile; but BlackBerry reportedly has one ace up its sleeve in the form of a 4,000mAh battery pack which should keep the Krypton powered-up for around two days, a boon for people who use BlackBerry mobiles for secure messaging and working while in the move.
+All-in-all, the Krypton appears to be a mid-range smartphone in a similar vein to BlackBerry’s DTEK60 mobile; but BlackBerry reportedly has one ace up its sleeve in the form of a 4,000mAh battery pack which should keep the Krypton powered-up for around two days, a boon for people who use BlackBerry mobiles for secure messaging and working while on the move.

 BlackBerry has struggled for some time in the smartphone arena, thanks to stiff competition from Apple, Samsung, LG and HTC among others, but it still holds on to designing hardware regardless, despite having a focus on pushing out secure mobile software and services.
-But the Krypton could be the phone to renew attention in BlackBerry as well as help get people using its baked-in software.
+The Krypton could be the phone to renew attention in BlackBerry as well as help get people using its baked-in software.

 Related: Best Smartphones